(Last Updated On: April 22, 2023)

 Step 7.
 Remove the Parchment Paper

-After the fudge has cooled and set in the refrigerator, take it out and remove the parchment paper.
+After the fudge has cooled and set, remove the parchment paper.
 The parchment paper should peel off the fudge very easily, then discard the parchment paper into the trash can.
+You can leave the fudge on the countertop for a couple of weeks.
+Place some aluminum foil or plastic wrap around the top of the pan to cover the fudge while it is sitting on the countertop.

 This dark chocolate fudge is sweet and rich in flavor, so cut small squares because of that.
 Cut the fudge with a sharp knife into 1×1-inch squares.
 You can cut them into any size you like, but one-inch squares get the job done!
 It doesn’t take much to satisfy the sweet tooth.